-If you are someone without enough discipline, you will quickly give up on the job.
+If you are someone without enough discipline, you will quickly give up on a job in the financial services industry.
 That’s why recruiters look for individuals that are disciplined enough to get their work done.

 How to improve discipline?

 Discipline can be developed through real-life exercises.
-Try accomplishing tasks on time, on a consistent basis.
+Try accomplishing tasks on time and on a consistent basis.
 Once this becomes a habit, you’ll improve your discipline.